aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 Below example shows how to print the text range of row and table elements.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-PrintTextRangeOFRowAndTable.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-extract_content-PrintTextRangeOFRowAndTable.py" >}}

 ## Replacing Text in a Table